KonstantinSerebryakov/JavaScript/README.md

 # About
-in this repository you could find different JavaScript stuff: interview small tasks, some algorithms and other
+in this repository you will find different JavaScript code: interview small tasks, user-defined Promise class, some algorithms and other